Martin Bartenstein: Early life and education

 Bartenstein was born in Graz on 3 June 1953.
-He obtained a PhD in chemistry from the University of Graz in 1978.
+He obtained a Ph.D. in chemistry from the University of Graz in 1978.

 Career

 Bartenstein started his career at his family's company, Lannacher Heilmittel GmbH, in 1978 and worked there until 1995.
 He also founded his own firm, Genericon, in 1986.

 In 1991 Bartenstein became a member of the Austrian parliament for the Austrian People's Party.
 He served as the minister of environment and public economy from May 1995 to 1996.
 He was minister of environment, youth, and family affairs from 1996 to 2000.
 In this post he served first in the cabinet of Franz Vranitzky and then in the cabinet of Viktor Klima.

 Then he was named minister of economy and labor in 2000.
 He retained his post in the coalition cabinet formed by Prime Minister Wolfgang Schüssel in March 2003.
 On 11 January 2007 he became again minister of economy and labor in the coalition cabinet led by Prime Minister Alfred Gusenbauer.
 In 2012, Bartenstein was made the traffic affairs spokesman of the Austrian People's Party.